SOTA-RAG Series

 Having said that let’s have a quick look at these three high-level concepts and what you can expect in the blogs to come.

 The indexer, as one might suspect, is responsible for ingesting information and indexing it into various data sources.
 To build a SOTA RAG system you need much more than just a vector database.
-For example, our indexer specifically handles text, images, tabular, documents and web data.
+For example, our indexer specifically handles text data, images, tabular, documents and web data.

 This requires a set of specialized data stores.
 For our example, we are using various data stores such as a Vector Database (Cloudflare Vectorize), text search (Typesense), a GraphDB (Neo4j), and tabular search (Cloudflare D1).
 In addition, we store metadata in SQL (Cloudflare D1) and an object store (Cloudflare R2).